CareCru/cc-analytics-wiki/Patients.md

 * Disengaged Patient

 ## Re-engaged Patient
-Patient that had a Re-Engaged Visit during the time period.
+Patient that had a [Re-Engaged Patient Visit](/CareCru/analytics-service/wiki/Visits#re-engaged-patient-visits) during the time period.

 ## Engaged Patient
 Aggregate of all unique patients that have had at least one visit within the last 18 months.
 (SPS-TODO: add link to visit definition)